Parquery/swagger-to/README.rst

 ``elm-package.sample.json``  The Elm JSON Package containing the libraries used in Client.elm.
 ===========================  ========================================================================================

-Three non-standard libraries are used in the Client:
+Two non-standard libraries are used in the Client:

-* "NoRedInk/elm-decode-pipeline" is used to decode JSON objects in a more scalable way than the one supported by the elm-lang libraries;
+* "NoRedInk/elm-decode-pipeline" is used to decode JSON objects in a more scalable way than the one supported by the elm-lang libraries; and
-* "elm-community/json-extra" is needed to encode Dict variables;
+* "elm-community/json-extra" is needed to encode Dict variables.
-* "Bogdanp/elm-querystring" is used to deal with queries in URLs;

 We use Elm's built-in Int type to represent both 32 and 64-bit integers.
 Please be careful: Elm depends on JavaScript